 - Implacable Locust: Nothing can slow this guy down, from Silverbacks to chainsaw bayonets to much more.
 He's only eventually taken out due to not having access to all of his Kryll at once, with copious amounts of gunfire helping.

 - It's Personal: With Minh Young Kim, for the injuries he sustained at his hands during the battle of Ilima.
+Ultimate Edition takes this grudge into account by changing Kim's death scene to be more brutal than the original.

 - Made of Iron: In RAAM's Shadow, in the cutscene just prior to the final battle he shrugs off sustained assault rifle fire as well as a dead-on hit from a chainsaw bayonet, even before he puts up his Kryll shield.